 The Networx acquisition has predefined service level agreements [PDF - 670 KB] for each service type.
 This enables the agency to know what to expect from suppliers and allows a high level of reliability for mission critical needs.

-For the first two quarters of FY19 (Oct-Mar), federal agencies purchased $1.988 Billion on Networx, which represents a 4.5 percent increase compared to the same period in FY17.
+For the first two quarters of FY19 (Oct-Mar), federal agencies purchased $1.041 Billion on Networx, which represents a 3.9 percent increase compared to the same period in FY18.

 Networx offers managed security services through the Managed Trusted Internet Protocol Services (MTIPS) program, which complies with the Trusted Internet Connections (TIC) initiative.